-Through our Oxford-Globe Forum and our Summer School, Medical Humanities explores the interface between clinical medicine and the humanities.
+Through our Summer School and Oxford-Globe Forum, Medical Humanities explores the interface between clinical medicine and the humanities.

 The Oxford-Globe Forum on Medicine and Theatre in Practice meets once or twice a year, alternating between Shakespeare’s Globe and the University of Oxford.
 It brings together researchers and practitioners in medicine, theatre and academia to explore a designated theme.